-If, once appropriate advice has been sought from police/social care you have agreement to inform parents or have been allocated that role from the other services involved then you need to inform the parents as soon as possible.
+If, once appropriate advice has been sought from police/Local Authority Children's Social Care school have agreement to inform parents or have been allocated that role from the other services involved then parents should be informed as soon as possible.
 If services are not going to be involved then equally, this information may need to be shared with parents.
 Parents would not be informed if by doing so the child was put at further risk of significant harm.

-If a young person is deemed to be 'Gillick Competent' following the 'Fraser' guidelines and does not wish you to share the information with parents, then the school must consider this especially for example if the young person is pregnant and this is why they are being bullied (unless this has occurred through significant harm in which case a criminal/social care case is likely or the young person is under the age of 13).
+If a child is deemed to be 'Gillick Competent' following the 'Fraser' guidelines and does not wish school to share the information with parents, then this must be considered this especially for example if the child is pregnant and this is why they are being bullied (unless this has occurred through significant harm in which case a criminal/Local Authority Children's Social Care case is likely or the child is under the age of 13).

-In all circumstances where the risk of harm to the child is evident then the school should encourage the young person to share the information with their parent or even with them (they may be scared to tell parents that they are being harmed in any way).
-Where school can evidence they are acting in the best interests of the young person they would not be criticised, however this would be the case if they actively breached the rights and choices of the young person.
+In all circumstances where the risk of harm to the child is evident then school will encourage the child to share the information with their parent or share it with parents on their behalf (they may be scared to tell parents that they are being harmed in any way).
+Where school can evidence are acting in the best interests of the child we would not be criticised, however this would be the case if school actively breached the rights and choices of the child.

 The best way to inform parents is face to face.
-Although this may be time consuming, the nature of the incident and the type of harm/abuse a young person may be suffering can cause fear and anxiety to parents whether their child is the child who was harmed or who harmed another.
+Although this may be time consuming, the nature of the incident and the type of harm/abuse a child may be suffering can cause fear and anxiety to parents whether their child is the child who was harmed or who harmed another.

-Points to Consider:
+Points to Consider (Risk Assessment):

-The wishes and feelings of the victim
+The Wishes and Feelings of the Victim